 OOOI Data refers to times of the actual aircraft movements of Gate Out, Wheels Off, Wheels On, and Gate In.
-This data is provided for several carriers on a next day basis from ARINC (a private aviation communications company), and additional carriers through TFMS (starting April 2015), and on a monthly basis from DOT's ASQP Data.
+This data are provided for several carriers on a next day basis from ARINC (a private aviation communications company), and additional carriers through TFMS (starting April 2015), and on a monthly basis from DOT's ASQP Data.
 In addition, since October 2012, CountOps Threshold Crossing Times, which are within seconds of the Wheels Off and Wheels On times, have been used to populate the Wheels Off and Wheels On times on a next day basis when no OOOI data are available.
 CountOps is an automated source of departure and arrival counts for Operations Network (OPSNET).

 These actual aircraft movement times are the basis for many statistics throughout ASPM.
 When OOOI times are not available, they are estimated.
 For more information on estimation techniques, see ASPM: Estimation Techniques.